-Adam Weiss, a farmer, his wife Maria, and [step]children (Katharina, age 17½; Johann [Georg], age 12; Andreas, age 11) [surname of stepchildren is Weinbender according to later records] arrived from Lübeck at the port of Oranienbaum on 29 August 1766 aboard a ship under the command of Skipper Johann Skott.
+Adam Weiss, a farmer, his wife Maria, and [step]children (Katharina, age 17½; Johann [Georg], age 12; Andreas, age 11) [surname of stepchildren is Weinbender according to later records] arrived from Lübeck at the port of Oranienbaum on 29 August 1766 aboard a ship under the command of Skipper John Scott.

-They settled in the Volga German colony of Köhler on 21 August 1767 and are recorded there on the 1767 census in Household No. 38 along with Adam's new wife Gertrude.
+They settled in the Volga German colony of Köhler on 21 August 1767 and are recorded there on the 1767 census in Household No. 38.

 Adam Weiss is recorded on the 1798 census of Köhler in Household No. Kl29.